LibrePCB/librepcb-doc/CONTRIBUTING.md

 - Fork the repository on GitHub.

+## Development Server

+Working on LibrePCB docs is a simple command:

+    hugo server

+It takes a couple of seconds.
+When it finishes, you will see a message like
+this:

+    Web Server is available at http://localhost:1313/ (bind address 127.0.0.1) Press Ctrl+C to stop

+After that, you can open the [generated output](http://localhost:1313 ) in your browser.
+Hugo keeps monitoring your files, re-compiling them after you save a change, and automatically reloading your browser window.

 ## Making Changes

 - Create a topic branch from where you want to base your work.